Skip to main content

 Drop your PNG files

-Drag one or more PNG images onto the uploader, or click to browse.
-You can keep adding more images before you export.
+Drag one or more PNG images onto the tool, or click to browse.
+You can keep adding files before you export.

 2. 2